Module status: see individual classes below

 - Does ‘end-to-end’ speech synthesis make any sense?

-You now need to explore the literature for yourself, to find out what the current state-of-the -art is.
+To go beyond this course, you need to explore the literature for yourself, to find out what the current state-of-the -art is.
 But you are strongly recommended to develop a good understanding of the approaches covered in the course prior to this point first, so that your understanding has a solid foundation.

 Here are the key places to start looking for good papers: